thomased/thomased.github.io/resources/index.md

 ---
 # Resources

 If you're interested in sensory ecology and the study of colour, there is a [directory](http://colsci.weebly.com/contact.html) of labs and people that work in the field, along with a [slack](https://slack.com/downloads) channel for chatting about papers, gear, and coordinating a journal club.
 All are welcome, just ask for an invite.
-There's also a very active community on twitter, including a [bot](https://twitter.com/colsci_papers) for the latest papers, and a [hashtag](https://twitter.com/#colsci).
+There's a very active community on twitter, including a [bot](https://twitter.com/colsci_papers) for the latest papers, and a [hashtag](https://twitter.com/#colsci).

+I also have the pleasure of being the web & social media oficer for the [Australasian Evolution Society](http://www.ausevo.com), so please get in touch with any news or research you'd like to share.

 # Miscellanea